Azad Hind: Relations with the Axis powers

 Although Japanese troops saw much of the combat in India against the British, the INA was certainly by itself an effective combat force, having faced British and allied troops and making their mark in the Battle of Imphal.
 On 18 April 1944 the suicide squad led by Col. Shaukat Malik broke through the British defence and captured Moirang in Manipur.
 The Azad Hind administration took control of this independent Indian territory.
 Following Moirang, the advancing INA breached the Kohima road, posing a threat to the British positions in both Silchar and Kohima.
-Col. Gulzara Singh's column had penetrated 250 miles into India.
+Col. Gulzara Singh's column had penetrated 250 mi into India.
 The Azad Brigade advanced, by outflanking the Anglo-American positions.

 However, INA's most serious, and ultimately fatal, limitations were the reliance on Japanese logistics and supplies and the total air-dominance of the allies, which, along with a supply line deluged by torrential rain, frustrated the INA's and the Japanese bid to take Imphal.

 With the siege of Imphal failing, the Japanese began to shift priority for resource allocation from South Asia to the Pacific, where they were fighting United States troops advancing from island to island against Japanese holdings there.
 When it had become clear that Bose's plans to advance to Delhi from the borders of Burma would never materialise due to the defeat of the INA at Imphal and the halt of Japanese armies by British aerial and later naval superiority in the region, Japanese support for Azad Hind declined, and then fully collapsed with the surrender of Japan to the Americans on 2 September 1945.